 Car-sharing services like SHARE NOW cater to this need, providing hourly and daily packages for those who want to get behind the wheel for longer periods of time.
 Combined with the fact that you don’t have to stay within the city limits when you take a trip - you only have to start and end your trip within these boundaries - the possibility of taking a weekend road trip to the countryside, or spending a few nights at the seaside, is now available.

 The car-sharing providers are incentivising long-term car-sharing these days, with reduced rates on packages of up to 30 days.
 It is also possible to customise your rental, with additional extras such as 100% fuelled cars guaranteed, pre-booking options, and even cross-border options for travelling between two countries.

 Car-sharing is the future of urban mobility.
-Here are five main reasons why car-sharing is great, and we’re proud to be leading the way forward.
+Here are five main reasons why car-sharing is great for people, cities, and society as a whole.

 The flexibility provided by free-floating car-sharing was unimaginable 20 years ago.
 Minute, hourly, and daily rates for car-sharing are very competitive when comparing them to the price of traditional car rental.
 If you need a car for five minutes, you pay for only five minutes.
 Want to take a longer road trip at the weekend?
 No problem.

 Then there are all of the costs that come with car ownership that car-sharing completely removes from the equation: road tax, insurance, legally required inspections, tires changes, potential parking fees.
 This is all before you have even gotten out of neutral and into first gear.